MicrosoftDocs/cpp-docs/docs/standard-library/range-adaptors.md

 0 9 36 81
 ```

-The first range adaptor, `std::views::filter` provides a view that contains the elements from `input` that are divisible by three.
-The other range adaptor, `std::views::transform`, takes the view containing the elements divisible by three, and provides a view of the square of those elements.
+The first range adapter, `std::views::filter`, provides a view that contains the elements from `input` that are divisible by three.
+The other range adapter, `std::views::transform`, takes the view that contains the elements divisible by three and provides a view of the square of those elements.

-When a range adaptor produces a view, it doesn't incur the cost of transforming every element in the range to produce that view.
-The cost to process an element in the view is only paid when you access that element.
+When a range adapter produces a view, it doesn't incur the cost of transforming every element in the range to produce that view.
+The cost to process an element in the view is paid only when you access that element.

 Creating a view only prepares to do work in the future.
-In the previous example, creating the view doesn't result in finding all the elements divisible by three, nor does it square the elements it finds.
-That work only happens when you access an element in the view.
+In the previous example, creating the view doesn't result in finding all the elements divisible by three.
+It also doesn't square the elements that it finds.
+That work happens only when you access an element in the view.

-Elements of a view are usually the actual elements of the range used to create the view.
-The view usually doesn't own the elements (`owning_view` is an exception), it just refers to them.
-Changing an element changes that element in the range the view was created from.
+Elements of a view are usually the actual elements of the range that are used to create the view.
+The view usually doesn't own the elements (`owning_view` is an exception); it just refers to them.
+Changing an element changes that element in the range that the view was created from.
 The following example shows this behavior:

 ```cpp
 #include <algorithm>